An Extraordinary Letter in the Mail

 We do it.

-We take our chances and spread our love and pray for ripples to reach the right person in the right place at the right time.
+We take our chances and spread our love and hope for ripples to reach the right person in the right place at the right time.

 Eventually we all do it.
 Risking to love is a process we trust again and again and again.
 From the first person to the last, we all sooner or later pull our heart out of our soul to lend to another body, and hope our heart finds its new home in gentle hands.